camunda/camunda/client/README.md

 ### The `src/modules` directory

 Some components are used throughout the whole application.
-To avoid long parent chains when importing those (`import {Input} from '../../../components'`), we are utilizing the module resolution mechanism of npm, so that we can write `import {Input} from 'modules/components'`.
-To do so, the [`src/modules`](src/modules) directory is symlinked to `src/node_modules`.
-That way, everything in the [`src/modules`](src/modules) directory is available in the whole application without the need of relative paths.
+To avoid long parent chains when importing, like (`import Input from '../../../component/Input'`), please use `import Input from 'modules/components/Input'`.

 > For readability, any global module in the `src/modules` directory should be imported relatively to `modules`.
 > e.g. "`import {post} from 'modules/request'`